Links on Android Authority may earn us a commission. Learn more.

 There are many reasons why Chromebooks are great PC alternatives.
 They are fast, light, simple, convenient, and most are very affordable compared to traditional computers.
 Chrome OS devices come in all sizes, prices, configurations, and shapes.
 Those who want to buy a more conventional Chromebook can look at the list linked below, but today we will give you a list of the best Chromebook tablets.
 This unique breed of Chrome OS computers is more mobile and casual than the typical laptop format.

 We’ve also included some Chromebook convertibles, which are laptops that can fold back to hide the keyboard.
 We know these aren’t technically tablets, but the thinner, lighter ones sure feel like one.
-It’s essential to include some in our list of the best Chromebook tablets, as they offer similar functionality.
+Including some in our list of the best Chromebook tablets is essential, as they offer similar functionality.

 What to look for in a Chromebook tablet or convertible

 Chromebook tablets and convertibles are incredibly enticing to those who want a device that can double as a pad and Chrome OS laptop.
 These should offer the best of both worlds, with superior mobility and touchscreen functionality.
-It should also come with an excellent keyboard, whether it’s attached or not.
-Of course, we’ll have higher standards for attached ones, though.
+It should also come with an excellent keyboard, whether attached or not.
+Of course, we’ll have higher standards for the attached ones.

 As you’ll be primarily operating the screen, its quality should also be important.
 We prefer 1080p resolutions, but 720p might do, depending on the screen size.
 Build quality is also essential, as you’ll be handling the device directly much of the time when you use it as a tablet.
-Since Chromebook tablets are inherently portable, they should stand a chance against a slip or drop.
+Since Chromebook tablets are inherently portable, they should stand a chance against slipping or dropping.
 Look for IP certifications and possibly even military standard ratings, if possible.

 Of course, other ordinary gadget factors matter, such as battery life, design, connectivity, and more.